rougier/from-python-to-numpy/book/problem-vectorization.rst

    shortest path, only to find a path (if it exists).

 Once this is done, writing the breadth first algorithm is straightforward.
-We start from the starting node and we visit nodes one level (breadth first, remember?) and we iterate the process until reaching the final node, if possible.
+We start from the starting node and we visit nodes at current depth only (breadth first, remember?) and we iterate the process until reaching the final node, if possible.
 The question is then, do we get the shortest path exploring the graph this way?
 In this specific case yes because we don't have a e-weighted graph, i.e. all the edges have the same weight (or cost).

 .. code:: python